proveskit/Documentation/docs/overview/overview.md

 ## Pleiades - Yearling 2: The Unexpected Second Try
 ***
 We never expected Yearling 1 to be Yearling 1.
 Kind of like how they didn't expect it to be World War I. Yearling 2 came very shortly after Yearling 1 was pronounced dead by failure of the deployment vehicle.
 We began R&D into an entirely new generation of the PROVES Kit on January 25, 2023 and had a completed Version 2 of the kit completed and qualified for spaceflight by March 1, 2023.
 This satellite went through two complete design iterations in that time and rolled in a significant amount of improvements over the Yearling 1 architecture.

+??? note "The Hunt for Red Sapling"
+    One of the more interesting side chapters of the Yearling arc was a span of approximately one week in which we thought it was possible that Sapling - Sempervirens had slipped out from the confines of its orbital prison and was faintly transmitting from orbit!

 ![Figure 3](images/fig3.jpg)
 <p align="center">Figure 3: The Launch of Yearling 2 (Credit: SpaceX)</p>